judithmorgan/chemicals-in-cosmetics/README.md

 ## Entity Relationship Diagram
 ## Question and Solution

+Database was imported into PostgreSQL and the following SQL queries were executed to answer each relevant question.

-The analysis includes the following analysis:
+The analysis includes the following questions:

 1) Count of each chemical in the dataset